mahathu/flathunter/README.md

 - For adler, open the network tools and copy the second `immoscoutgrabber` link, the one that returns a `geodata` json object.
 - for covivio, get the json link but remove `&page=1` at the end.

-4) Run the script and detach so it will continue running in the background: `nohup python3.9 run.py &`
+4) Run the script and detach so it will continue running in the background: `./run.sh`
 5) To run the web server: `cd server && gunicorn -b 0.0.0.0:63333 app:app`
-(optional) Kill the script by finding out the process ID via `ps` and killing it through `kill -9 <pid>`
+(optional) Kill the script by finding out the process ID via `ps` and killing it through `kill -9 <pid>` or by running `./run.sh` again